YottaDB/YDBDoc/ProgGuide/commands.rst

 The expression is optional when turning M-profiling off, if it exists, it overrides the global variable set when M-profiling was turned on.

-gtm_trace_gbl_name enables YottaDB tracing at process startup.
-Setting gtm_trace_gbl_name to a valid global variable name instructs YottaDB to report the data in the specified global when a VIEW command disables the tracing, or implicitly at process termination.
+ydb_trace_gbl_name enables YottaDB tracing at process startup.
+Setting ydb_trace_gbl_name to a valid global variable name instructs YottaDB to report the data in the specified global when a VIEW command disables the tracing, or implicitly at process termination.
 This setting behaves as if the process issued a VIEW "TRACE" command at process startup.
-However, gtm_trace_gbl_name has a capability not available with the VIEW command, such that if the environment variable is defined but evaluates to zero (0) or, only on UNIX, to the empty string, YottaDB collects the M-profiling data in memory and discards it when the process terminates (this feature is mainly used for in-house testing).
+However, ydb_trace_gbl_name has a capability not available with the VIEW command, such that if the environment variable is defined but evaluates to zero (0) or, only on UNIX, to the empty string, YottaDB collects the M-profiling data in memory and discards it when the process terminates (this feature is mainly used for in-house testing).
 Note that having this feature activated for process that otherwise do not open a database file (such as GDE) can cause them to encounter an error.

 In addition, if a process issues a malformed VIEW command that attempts to turn tracing off, YottaDB issues an error but retains all accumulated profiling data and continues tracing.
 If the tracing is still enabled at the process shutdown and the trace start specified a reporting location, YottaDB attempts to place the trace data there.
 Note that if there is a problem updating the specified trace-reporting global variable, YottaDB issues an error at process termination.